RyanMontville/War/README.md

 <br>-Added the method to call when a war takes place.
 <br>-Cleaned up what is printed to the console.
 <br>-Things to still add: web interface, mode were the computer plays out the entire game without user input adn reports how many round it took.
+<br>-Current bug were the total number of cards goes over 52 during a war.
+Some list should be getting smaller, but is not.
+Trying to figure it out.